SrivatsanMK/AUTOMATED-EMAIL-SENDER/README.md

 # automated-email-sender
-This Python project automates the process of sending **personalized emails** to customers using Gmail and an Excel file as a data source and database.
-It reads recipient details, personalizes the email content, and logs sent messages while ensuring no duplicates.
+This Python project automates the process of sending personalized emails to research participants using Gmail and an Excel file as both data source and database.
+Originally developed to invite participants to surveys or interviews, it eliminates reliance on the CRM team (which used Mailchimp or other third-party platforms), granting Team FTI full control over scheduling, tracking sent messages, and logging responses.
+It reads recipient details, personalizes email content, and ensures no duplicate sends.

+Once messages are sent, the tool automatically updates Excel and subsequently transfers the data to SQL, expanding the research database with a consolidated record of participant interactions.
+By providing comprehensive statistics on when recipients were contacted and if/how they responded, the team can measure the success of recruitment efforts and refine future outreach strategies.

 ---